Dentosal/avmon/README.md

     * `backend.py` - Receives events from Kafka and writes them to a Postgres database.
     * `frontend.py` - Simple visualization frentend
 * `tests/` - Integration / E2E tests
+* `docker-compose.yml` - Docker-compose-file for running the project normally
+* `docker-compose-dbs.yml` - Docker-compose-file for running only the databases in Docker
+* `Dockerfile` - Dockerfile to containerize
+* `Makefile` - Convenient shortcut commands

 ## Development

+Required: Python (>= 3.8), and Docker + Docker-compose

 To start, run